-This is an emerging, rapidly evolving situation and CDC will provide updated information as it becomes available.
+This pandemic continues to be an emerging, rapidly evolving situation.
+The CDC is the best source of information and will provide updated information and guidance as it becomes available.

 Employees, parents and students should stay informed about COVID-19 and limit the effects of the COVID-19 pandemic.